AndreasTheDead/Zeller.sh/src/whoami.md

 - 08/2018 - 01/2021: Trainee for Fachinformatiker für Systemintegration (Sysadmin)
 - 01/2022 - Current: Working on PKI/Active Directory Domain Services/File Access Management/AzureAD/Intune (Windows) for ~7 000 user accounts/4 000 Windows devices and Up to 10 Domains

-## Notable Projects that I worked on at Work:
+## Notable Projects that I worked on at Work

 - Complete rebuild of Active Directory/PKI after a Cyberattack and helped the Attachment of newly setup Business and IT Applications.
   - Creation of Different Scripts to speed up the Rebuild